MintMCP

 • Docker Compose integration for orchestration

-• Access to extensive pre-built MCP server catalog
+• Access to a pre-built MCP server catalog

 Deployment Considerations

-The container-based approach adds 50-200ms latency overhead compared to purpose-built gateways.
+The container-based approach can add operational and runtime overhead compared to purpose-built managed gateways.
 However, teams prioritizing security through container isolation and familiar workflows may find this acceptable.

 Deployment